ixarmad/sada/README.md

 - `ProductUpdateView`: Allows you to update an existing product.
 - `ProductDeleteView`: Allows you to delete a product.

+- `PriceListView`: Displays a list of all prices.
+- `PriceDetailView`: Displays detailed information about a specific price.
+- `PriceCreateView`: Allows you to create a new price.
+- `PriceUpdateView`: Allows you to update an existing price.
+- `PriceDeleteView`: Allows you to delete a price.

 These views are accessible via the URLs defined in `sada/urls.py`.

 ## Templates

-Sada provides several templates for displaying products:
+Sada provides several templates for displaying products and prices:

-- `sada/product_list.html`: Displays a list of all products.
+- `sada/product/product_list.html`: Displays a list of all products.
-- `sada/product_detail.html`: Displays detailed information about a specific product.
+- `sada/product/product_detail.html`: Displays detailed information about a specific product.
-- `sada/product_form.html`: Displays a form for creating or updating a product.
+- `sada/product/product_form.html`: Displays a form for creating or updating a product.
-- `sada/product_confirm_delete.html`: Displays a confirmation prompt before deleting a product.
+- `sada/product/product_confirm_delete.html`: Displays a confirmation prompt before deleting a product.

+- `sada/price/price_list.html`: Displays a list of all prices.
+- `sada/price/price_detail.html`: Displays detailed information about a specific price.
+- `sada/price/price_form.html`: Displays a form for creating or updating a price.
+- `sada/price/price_confirm_delete.html`: Displays a confirmation prompt before deleting a price.

 You can customize these templates to suit your needs.